 The B-24 Liberator was an American heavy bomber with high cruise speed and long range capabilities.
-287 B-24s were flown by the Royal Australian Air Force (RAAF) during the Second World War, and they were an integral part of the air war in the Pacific.
+There were 287 B-24s flown by the Royal Australian Air Force (RAAF) during the Second World War, and they were an integral part of the air war in the Pacific.

 This service is to commemorate all air and ground crew who served with B-24 Liberator aircraft in the Pacific.
 It is held close to the date when A72-176 was sold by the RAAF, on 23 March 1948.